Wahjid-Nasser/Viore-public/VISION.md

 ---

+## Why Now

+Human communication has evolved faster than our tools to understand it.
+We’ve moved from **reading to watching**, from essays to Reels, from blogs to podcasts.
+Knowledge now flows through video, audio, and visual media — yet our ability to **search, digest, and reason** about these formats hasn’t kept pace.

+While text remains structured and searchable, the majority of new information is locked inside streams of moving pixels and sound waves.
+Viore exists to change that — to make the **video-first internet intelligible.**

+---

 ## Core Philosophy

 - **Meaning Over Modality:** Video is just the beginning.
 Viore unifies audio, text, and visual signals into one semantic graph.